-50 Free Things to Do in Metro Phoenix Any Time in 2017
+Free Things to Do in Metro Phoenix Any Time

 Even if you're a total newbie to swing dancing, you can get down like a pro at the Duce's weekly South Central Swing Night on Tuesdays from 7 to 11 p.m.
 Get a free swing dance lesson from 7 to 8 p.m., then put your skills on the floor.
 Well, after gaining some liquid courage from the drink specials, that is.
 The class is free, but the rest of the night is $8.
 Visit the Duce's website, or call 602-866-3823 for more information.

-Mesa's The Grid: Games and Growlers hosts a weekly Table Top Game Night on Thursdays.
-The free event is BYOB, meaning "bring your own boardgame," as the Grid has plenty of craft beer at the ready as well as food, cocktails, and music.
-The event is for those 21 and over after 10 p.m.
+Mesa's The Grid: Games and Growlers hosts a weekly Rock Band karaoke night on Mondays.
+There are professional lights and sound to give you the rock star experience.
+The Grid has plenty of craft beer at the ready as well as food, cocktails, and music.
+The event is for those 21 and over at 8 p.m.
 Visit The Grid's Facebook page for more information on the next event.

 "Check Out" Local Culture

-Phoenix, Chandler, Glendale, Scottsdale, and ASU libraries all offer a Culture Pass, with which library card holders can get free admission to some of the Valley's most revered cultural institutions.
+Phoenix, Chandler, Glendale, Scottsdale, and ASU libraries all offer a Culture Pass, with which library cardholders can get free admission to some of the Valley's most revered cultural institutions.
 Notable locations include the Desert Botanical Garden, Phoenix Art Museum, Heard Museum, Scottsdale Museum of Contemporary Art, and more.
 Check your local library's website for availability.

 Catch the Classics

-It's no Barrett-Jackson, but the Scottsdale Pavilions Car Show is likely the best local car show you can see for free every week.
-The longest-running weekly car show in the country draws crowds from 4 to 11 p.m. every Saturday, and the public is welcome to drive their classic, muscle, or luxury car onto the lot for a chance to show off.
-The every-Saturday event sees anywhere between 250 and 500 cars.
-Visit the Scottsdale Pavilions Car Show Facebook page for more information.
+It's no Barrett-Jackson, but the McDonald’s Rock ‘n’ Roll Classic Car Show is likely the best local car show you can see for free every week.
+The longest-running weekly car show in the country draws crowds from 4 to 8 p.m. every Saturday, and the public is welcome to drive their classic, muscle, or luxury car onto the lot for a chance to show off.
+The event sees anywhere between 250 and 500 cars.
+Visit the McDonald’s Rock ‘n’ Roll Classic Car Show website for more information.
 And as fate has it, more than 35 food trucks roll onto the lot at Scottsdale Pavilions to stop rumbling bellies at the same time each week.
 (But not rumbling cars.)

 Get to Work

-If you're in town for business or just need a quiet place to work, Gangplank locations in Chandler, Avondale, and Queen Creek offer a free co-working space to anyone who drops by.
-Use the Wi-Fi, make some business connections, and enjoy a free space to work just for a day, or day-to-day.
+If you're in town for business or just need a quiet place to work, Gangplank locations in Chandler and Queen Creek offer a free co-working space to anyone who drops by.
+Use the Wi-Fi, make some business connections, and enjoy a free space to work just for a day, or day to day.
 While Gangplank doesn't charge money for its space, it does ask that regular visitors give back in some way, but how you give back is up to you.
 Visit the Gangplank website for locations and more information.

 Ghosts Among Us

 Back in the 1890s, Goldfield, located 4.5 miles east of Apache Junction, was a thriving town with roots in mining the Mammoth Gold Mine.
 But when the vein faulted, so did the town, leaving the three saloons, a general store, brewery, meat market, schoolhouse, and more abandoned.
-Today, it's a great place to take out-of-towners looking for authentic history of the Southwest.
+Today, it's a great place to take out-of-towners looking for an authentic history of the Southwest.
 It's free to enter and to see the hourly gun shows every Saturday and Sunday, but just about everything else will cost ya.
 Visit the Goldfield Ghost Town website for more information.

 Landmark It Off Your List

-Note: Editor's note: This post has been edited from its original version, which first appeared in January 2016.